coolwonny/LSTM-Stock-Predictor/README.md

 **In contrast**, we had easy times with picking the best candidate from the **Closing Price model**.
 Like the previous model, we started looking at the result with 'w1_i1_b1'(I suppose you are now familiar with this notation).
 ![CL_w1_i1_b1](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/CL_w1_i1_b1.png)

 As you can see the above, the plot shows relatively better performance than all of the FNG model.
-Now we tested 'w1_i10_b10' which got us this plot as below.
+Now we tested 'w1_i10_b10' which returns us a plot as below.

 ![CL_w1_i10_b10](https://github.com/coolwonny/LSTM-Stock-Predictor/blob/master/Images/CL_w1_i10_b10.png)

 This is definitely better than before.
 Likewise, we have done a various trial and error only to get this best plot at 'w1_i30_b20' as below.